9 public sector jobs for graduates

 Local government officer

-By getting a job as a local government officer you'll typically be given responsibility for the delivery of a specific public service such as housing, the environment, regeneration or transport.
+With a job as a local government officer, you'll be given responsibility for the delivery of a specific public service such as housing, the environment, regeneration or transport.

 You'll work closely with administrators, councillors, other local authority specialists and members of the public.
-The role may involve formulating, planning and monitoring policies and procedures, attending meetings as well as coordinating communication strategies through publications or the council website.
+This public service job involves formulating, planning and monitoring policies and procedures, attending meetings and coordinating communication strategies through publications or the council website.

-This office-based job is typically available across the UK, in most large towns and cities, with the right customer service, planning and negotiation skills often considered more important than the subject you studied at university.
+This office-based role is available across the UK, in most large towns and cities, with customer service, planning and negotiation skills often considered more important than the subject you studied at university.
 A relevant HND or foundation degree can also lead to an entry-level administration position in public services, with the potential for progression into more senior roles.

 Find out more about working as a local government officer.